wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 .. warning:: The following OSes are no longer supported: macOS 12 or earlier, Ubuntu 18.04 & 20.04, Windows 7, Windows 8.1, and any 32-bit Windows.

+.. note:: [Windows 10 support from Microsoft will end in October 2025](https://www.microsoft.com/en-us/windows/end-of-support).
+We intend to continue supporting Windows 10 through the 2026 season, but may have to drop support in 2027.
+Teams should start planning their upgrade path to Windows 11.

 WPILib is designed to install to different folders for different years, so that it is not necessary to uninstall a previous version before installing this year's WPILib.

 ## Downloading